 Carrying His Cross

-As Jesus approached the city of Jerusalem, he explained exactly what it meant to be Israel’s Messiah and the Son of God, namely, suffering and death, an expectation contrary to popular expectations, including those of his disciples.
-Moreover, he also summoned every would-be disciple to take up the cross and emulate his example.
-Failure to do so will render a man or woman an object of shame before the Lord of Glory.
+Jesus explained what being the Messiah meant as he approached Jerusalem: suffering and death.
+His declaration was contrary to popular messianic expectations, including those of his disciples whom he also summoned to take up the Cross and follow his example.
+Failure to do so could render them objects of shame before the Lord of Glory on the Last Day.

-Although the Roman government was the instrument of his execution, Jesus placed much of the responsibility on the “elders and chief priests and scribes.”
-His crucifixion was instigated by the Torah-observant religious leaders of the Jewish nation who conspired to deliver him into the hands of Pontius Pilate - (Mark 8:31).
+Jesus placed the primary responsibility for his death on the “Elders and High Priests and Scribes.”
+The Torah-observant religious leaders of the Jewish nation conspired to deliver him into the hands of Pontius Pilate for execution - (Mark 8:31).

 Rough Cross - Photo by Bobbie Wallace on Unsplash